sidneivl/SwiftUI-Music-Keyboard/README.md

 }
 ```

-You can set first key and last key for your keyboard, by default, MIDI keybards that represent pianos start key in 21 and end in 108.
+You can set the first and last key for your keyboard.
+By default, MIDI keyboards representing pianos start at key 21 and end at key 108.

-It will set all necessary keys to play in visual keyboard.
+This will set all the necessary keys to play on the visual keyboard.

 ### Set key pressed

-The parameter keyPressed is a Binding array for keys numbers that you need to show pressed on keyboard.
+The parameter **keyPressed** is a Binding array for key numbers that need to be shown as pressed on the keyboard.

 ```swift
 import SwiftUI